 Industry 4.0 demands new solutions for manufacturing

 Life is changing fast for manufacturing companies.
-Not only is the business of designing, making, shipping, distributing and selling finished goods becoming ever more global and competitive, but technology is ensuring that it is evolving at a pace that’s tough to keep up with.
+Not only is the business of designing, making, shipping, distributing and selling finished goods becoming ever more global and competitive, but technology is ensuring that it is evolving at a pace that’s tough to keep up with without integrating IT solutions for manufacturing.

 Manufacturing companies need to be more agile, thoughtful and innovative than ever in how they do business.
 Manufacturing is a connected, but often global, distributed operation.
 Many of today’s complex products use raw materials and components from all over the world in their manufacture.
 While there may be a single location at which all of those come together, it’s rare to see products that are produced end-to-end in one place anymore.